 Nature of Portfolio Companies.
 The Private Equity Investments will include direct and indirect investments in Portfolio Companies.
 This may include Portfolio Companies in the early phases of development, which can be highly risky due to the lack of a significant operating history.
+This may also include Portfolio Companies with assets that are in one or more of various stages of their lifecycle or useful life, including development, construction, newly operating, regular operations, depreciating, and terminating.
+While some of these stages carry more risk than others, all stages carry risks.
 The Private Equity Investments may also include Portfolio Companies that are in a state of distress or which have a poor record, and which are undergoing restructuring or changes in management, and there can be no assurances that such restructuring or changes will be successful.
 The management of such Portfolio Companies may depend on one or two key individuals, and the loss of the services of any of such individuals may adversely affect the performance of such Portfolio Companies.